Having a job no longer means someone is safe from poverty.

 BSL works to inform and influence government to have the right social security safety nets in place to support people at their time of need.

-- Our research on looks at the interaction between employment, income support, and taxes and transfers.
+- Our research on income and social security looks at the interaction between employment, income support, and taxes and transfers.
 We examine the impacts of current policies and consider alternatives such as Universal Basic Income to inform advocacy for an equitable social security system.

-- We produce to advocate for increases and other reforms to social security.
+- We produce policy submissions to advocate for increases and other reforms to social security.

 Research publications and policy submissions